xiaoxianyu-office/mm/drops/FancyDrops.md

 Have you ever thought that drops were a bit *too* plain?
 Did you want them to sparkle a bit more?
 Do not worry then: this page documents how that can be done!

+But remember!
+Fancy Drops are only available for **Mythic or Vanilla items**!

 [[_TOC_]]

 ## Drop Options